MARKETING

 Wait, So I Really Can’t Use a Meme?

-The precedents set by parodies in terms of fair use begs the question, “aren’t all memes just parodies?”
+The precedents set by parodies regarding fair use beg the question, “aren’t all memes just parodies?”

 They might be.
 Your liability for using an image or character can be determined by different factors.